gardener/gardener/docs/concepts/gardenlet.md

 If the gardenlet fails to renew its lease then the endpoint returns `500 Internal Server Error`, otherwise it returns `200 OK`.

-> ⚠️<br> In case the gardenlet is managing multiple seeds
-> (that is, a seed selector is used) then the `/healthz`
-> reports `500 Internal Server Error` if there is at least one seed
-> for which it couldn’t renew its lease.
-Only if it can renew the lease
-> for all seeds it reports `200 OK`.

-Please note, that the `/healthz` only indicates whether the gardenlet could successfully probe the Seed's API server and renew the lease with the Garden cluster.
+Please note that the `/healthz` only indicates whether the gardenlet could successfully probe the Seed's API server and renew the lease with the Garden cluster.
 It does *not* show that the Gardener extension API server (with the Gardener resource groups)